ericjanto/personal-blog/content/posts/2020-05-24-understanding-lists.md

 ---

 Any questions, critiques or comments?
-Feel free to [write me an email](mailto:jantoeric@gmail.com), I'd be happy to hear from you.
+Feel free to [contact me](/contact/), I'd be happy to hear from you.